Study Design: Case-control laboratory study.

 Background: Despite the severity and chronicity of IAT, the quality of theoretical evidence available to guide the development of exercise interventions is low.
 While tendon pathology of midportion Achilles tendinopathy has been described, there are few studies specific to IAT.

 Methods: Twenty individuals with unilateral IAT and 20 age- and sex-matched controls volunteered to participate.
 Ultrasound imaging was used to quantify changes in tendon shape (diameter) and composition (echogenicity).
 A combination of ultrasound and dynamometry was used to measure tendon mechanical properties (strain and stiffness) during passive ankle rotation toward dorsiflexion.
 Generalized estimating equations were used to examine the association between IAT, alterations in tendon properties, and participant demographics.
 Pearson correlation was used to examine the association between severity of tendon pathology and severity of symptoms (Victorian Institute of Sport Assessment-Achilles).

 Results: The side with IAT had a larger tendon diameter (P

 Conclusion: Ultrasound imaging combined with dynamometry can discriminate alterations in tendon shape, composition, and mechanics in participants with IAT.
 Future clinical trials for IAT may consider strategies to alter tendon characteristics and restore tendon mechanics

 Chimenti, Ruth L.; Flemister, Adolph S.; Tome, Joshua; McMahon, James M.; Flannery, Marie A.; Xue, Ying; and Houck, Jeff R., "Altered Tendon Characteristics and Mechanical Properties Associated with Insertional Achilles Tendinopathy" (2014).
-Faculty Publications - School of Physical Therapy.
+Faculty Publications - College of Physical Therapy.
 51.